 Mini three-way biscuits

-Let Mary Berry show you how to make cookies she makes with her own grandchildren – from just one batch of basic cookie dough you can make easy chocolate chip cookies, lemon or almond biscuits.
+These easy biscuits are the ones Mary Berry makes with her own grandchildren – from just one batch of basic dough you can make easy chocolate chip cookies, lemon or almond biscuits.
 The dough is freezable or can be made ahead and stored in the fridge for up to 2 days.

 For the biscuit dough

 - 75g/2½oz caster sugar

 - 175g/6oz plain flour, plus extra for dusting

 - 50g/1¾oz milk or plain chocolate chips

 For the almond biscuits

 Preheat the oven to 180C/160C Fan/Gas 4.
 Line three baking trays with baking paper.